Following Philadelphia Department of Public Health guidelines, the majority of Fall 2021 courses are offered

 Independent Study/Research refers to courses that may be delivered through face-to-face instruction in a classroom setting or remotely.
 Please consult instructor.

-In some classrooms, a separator may be used to allow the faculty member adequate space and allow for physical distancing.
+In some classrooms, a separator may be used.

 Most classrooms have been updated to include simulcast capabilities.

 Students will continue to have assigned seating in each class.
 Faculty will be responsible for maintaining the list of assigned seats.
 This will help minimize the spread and assist with contact tracing in the event of a positive COVID-19 case.

 When entering and exiting the classroom, maintain at least 6 feet of physical distance between you and anyone with whom you don’t live.
 This may mean waiting to enter or exit until others have cleared the doorway area.

 Faculty reserve the right to refuse a student’s entry to a classroom if the student is not adhering to University guidelines, including but not limited to the wearing of a face covering over one’s mouth and nose.

 Students who are unable to attend class due to illness or the need to quarantine or isolate should contact their instructor to determine how to participate and complete assignments.

 Faculty should adjust their attendance policies to allow for student compliance with the Health Guidelines section of this plan, specifically, the directive to stay home when sick, and make this clear in their syllabi.

 Off-campus experiential learning